 Terms such as ‘therapeutic grade,’ ‘medical grade’ or ‘pharmaceutical grade’ are not regulated nor defined and are used as a marketing tool.
 Essential oils must be pure and of high quality.
 By “pure” we mean a lack of adulteration by synthetic fragrance oils or other contaminants and that the oil in the bottle is the same as that listed is on the label.
 Adulteration is an increasing issue as demand increases for these often limited resources.
 Adulterated oils are less effective and have the potential to cause skin sensitivity, headaches and other symptoms often associated with synthetics.

-At a minimum, essential oil labels should contain the common name of the plant from which the oil was extracted, the botanical name, country of origin, method of extraction (ex: steam distilled, absolute, CO2 extraction or cold-pressed), lot number or other tracking method as well as any required precautionary statements.
+At a minimum, essential oil labels should contain the common name of the plant from which the oil was extracted, the botanical name, country of origin, method of extraction (ex: steam distillation, CO2 extraction, cold-pressing), lot number or other tracking method.
 Suppliers should be able to provide a GC-MS (Gas Chromatography – Mass Spectrometry) analysis to show the naturally occurring chemical components of the oil.
 These reports help validate the source plant, country of origin and can help identify adulteration.
 GC-MS cannot identify most pesticides and herbicides, hence the emphasis on using organic oils or those extracted from crops grown without sprays or synthetic treatments.

 Safety & precautions

 Many of us turn to aromatherapy and essential oils as we search for natural products and begin to reduce the 'load' on our bodies.
-With that in mind, using more of a product, even a natural product, defeats the purpose.
+With that in mind, using more than needed of a product, even a natural product, defeats the purpose.
 Trained aromatherapists generally use blends containing from 1% to 3% essential oils.
-More is not necessarily better as your body has to work to eliminate an excess of anything.
+More is not necessarily better.

 Essential oils should be used with an awareness of safety.
 With very few exceptions, oils should not be used ‘neat’, without proper dilution.
 Care must be taken with children, the elderly and those who have certain medical conditions or are taking certain medications.
 Some oils can make you more sensitive to the sun or light used in tanning booths.
-Additional information can be found on the Essential Oil Safety information sheet provided during appointments with Brandywne Botanicals and on the NAHA web site.
+Additional information can be found on the Essential Oil Safety information sheet provided during appointments as part of workshops with Brandywine Botanicals.

 *Complementary practice, in this case, means that aromatherapy complements your current health & wellness routine, including current medical care.
 Please see our required FDA Disclaimer.